ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 * You can limit how long your data is protected by a single root key.
 By shortening the time your resources are encrypted with a particular root key, you decrease the probability of a security breach.
 * You limit the number of resources encrypted with any one version of the root key, because resources created after key rotation are encrypted with different key material.
 * If you organization detects a security threat, you can immediately rotate your keys to protect your resources.
-* Rotating keys mitigates costs associated with key compromises.
+* Rotating keys mitigates costs that are associated with key compromises.

 ### Key rotation options
 {: #vpc-key-rotation-options}